Madagascar: Escape 2 Africa

 The film, like its predecessor, has a score composed by Hans Zimmer.
-Singer will.i.am contributed five songs to the soundtrack.
+Singer and cast member will.i.am additionally contributed five songs to the soundtrack.

-Released by Paramount Pictures (Note: In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox before reverting to Universal Pictures in 2018 following NBCUniversal's acquisition of DreamWorks Animation in 2016.) on November 7, 2008, Madagascar: Escape 2 Africa received generally positive reviews from critics for its characters, humor and animation, with critics considering it an improvement over its predecessor.
-It grossed $603.9 million on a $150 million budget, making it the sixth highest-grossing film of 2008.
-It was dedicated to Bernie Mac, who died before the film's release.
+Madagascar: Escape 2 Africa was released by Paramount Pictures (Note: In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox before reverting to Universal Pictures in 2018 following NBCUniversal's acquisition of DreamWorks Animation in 2016.) in the United States on November 7, 2008.
+The film received generally positive reviews from critics, who praised its characters, humor and animation, while also considering it an improvement over its predecessor.
+It grossed $604 million on a $150 million budget, making it the sixth highest-grossing film of 2008.
+It was dedicated to Mac, who died before the film's release.
 A sequel, Madagascar 3: Europe's Most Wanted, was released in 2012.